EarthyScience/abc-model/docs/_build/html/_sources/index.rst

 Detailed API Reference
 ----------------------

-For a detailed description of each model and its functions, see the components section.
+For a detailed description of each model and its functions, see the API section.

 .. toctree::
    :hidden: